COURSE TITLE:

 Assignment #8: Sharing.

-Share with another teacher (or non-educator) in the methods and information from this class.
+Share with another teacher (or non-educator) regarding the methods and information from this class.
+Write a one page summary of your meeting.

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT